 We have been discussing how, along with the upcoming election, this new leg of the macroeconomic cycle is one of the key driving factors of crypto price action.
 This is an appropriate time to explore the interplay between risk-free and staking rates, starting with ETH, a topic emerging among crypto institutional investors.

-The chart below shows the excellently-build Composite Ether Staking Rate (CESR), broken down by its consensus rewards and transaction-fee components, versus the Effective Fed Funds Rate (EFFR) since Ethereum moved to proof-of-stake in September 2022.
+The chart below shows the excellently-built Composite Ether Staking Rate (CESR), broken down by its consensus rewards and transaction-fee components, versus the Effective Fed Funds Rate (EFFR) since Ethereum moved to proof-of-stake in September 2022.
 The second chart shows, just for reference, the spread between these two rates.

 The spread between the Fed Funds Rate and the CESR has been negative since June 2023.
 However, the gap is narrowing and it now sits at the highest level since December 2023, except for August 5, the Japanese Yen unwind day that led to a brief spike in the CESR.